Service to the University

 Service to the Profession

 My service to the profession includes: AERA Teaching History SIG Chair (2012-2013), AERA Teaching History SIG Program Chair (2011-2012), Social Sciences and Humanities Research Council of Canada Adjudication Committee Chair, Social Sciences and Humanities Research Council of Canada Adjudication Committee Member (2011-2013), Legislative Assembly of Alberta Education Advisory Committee Member (2010 – present), University Representative to the Alberta Teachers’ Association Social Studies Council, and Advisory Board Member of The Historical Thinking Project.
-In July 2013, I began a three-year term as Editor of Theory & Research in Social Education, the premier journal for social studies education research.
+From 2013-2015, I served as Editor of Theory & Research in Social Education, the premier journal for social studies education research.

 Professional Development Projects